Trengland/Text-Editor/README.md

+# JATE (Just Another Text Editor)
-# JATE - JavaScript Browser Text Editor
+## JavaScript Browser Text Editor

 ## Overview
-JATE (JavaScript Browser Text Editor) is a single-page application that serves as a text editor running in the browser.
+JATE is a single-page application that serves as a text editor running in the browser.
 It meets the criteria of a Progressive Web Application (PWA) and incorporates various data persistence techniques for redundancy and offline functionality.
 This project utilizes the IndexedDB database and the idb package, which is a lightweight wrapper around the IndexedDB API.

 ## Features
 - Create, edit, and save text documents directly in the browser